Spring Working With Nature Retreat

 On our Working with Nature weekends we have an opportunity to give back by coming together for a weekend to do the work and maintenance needed to keep Vijayaloka looking beautiful and suitable for our holding retreats.
 The work normally involves both working on the buildings and in the surrounding bushland.
 Many people who enjoy coming to Vijayaloka find participating in these weekends a great way to give back in a meaningful and practical way and we have found that they are enjoyable and productive for newcomers as well as old hands.

 We ask only for $60 to cover the food and accomodation costs for the weekend.
 Any additional donations on top of that are much appreciated.
+Suitable for all levels of experience, including complete beginners.

 |7:30pm||Evening activity (movie, campfire, etc.)|